mertonium/alba_habla/README.md

 _A fun little wrapper around your OS's speech synthesizer_

 Alba Habla simply repeats what you type through your local speech synthesizer.
-It was originally made as a "game" for a 2 year old named Alba :)
+It was originally made as a "game" for a 2 year old named Alba :) ([backstory here](https://www.mertonium.com/alba-habla))

 ```
 $ alba_habla